-Source: Louisiana Department of Transportation and Development UCP Directory Louisiana Establishment Data by NAICS Code for 2015, U.S. Census Bureau: County Business Patterns
+Source: Louisiana Department of Transportation and Development UCP Directory Louisiana Establishment Data by NAICS Code for 2020 EMSI QCEW US Bureau of Labor Statistics

-Divide the total number of DBE's by the total number of All Firms = base figure for each project.

-To determine the overall base figure for more than one project, add all the project percentages together.
-The overall base figure comes out to be 15%.
+- Industry base figures were derived by dividing the total number of DBEs by the total number of All Firms for all industries RPC uses for contracting. - 2.
+To determine the overall base figure all the project percentages together.
+The overall base figure comes out to be 10%.
+This is down from 14% when last calculated.

 RPC does not use weighting in the calculation of our overall DBE goal.
-Opportunities for weighting are analyzed on a project by project basis.
+Opportunities for weighting are analyzed on a project-by-project basis.

 Step 2.
 Adjustment: Adjustment to Step 1 base figure to make it more precise.

-Three factors to consider in the adjustment of Step 1 base figure:
+Three factors to consider in the adjustment of

+Step 1 base figure:

 - a.
 First, the recipient researched its market area for any disparity studies that may have been conducted in the last 7 years.
 None were found.
 A study published in 1990 was considered to be outdated. - b.
-Second, the recipient addressed other factors by researching and contacting the following offices: - 1.
-The Regional Transit Authority which has historically certified DBE firms for participation in their procurements and planning studies.
-The RTA's development of FY 17-19 DBE goal was reviewed and evaluated as it relates to the region. - 2.
+Second, the recipient addressed other factors by researching and contacting the following offices: - The Regional Transit Authority has historically certified DBE firms for participation in their procurements and planning studies.
+The RTA's development of FY 21-23 DBE goal was reviewed and evaluated as it relates to the region. - 2.
 The Louisiana State DOTD Compliance Office which is the clearinghouse for the Unified Certification Program.
 The office informed RPC that the Agreement is in effect and that they are using it in their solicitations. - 3.
 Federal, state or local offices responsible for enforcing Civil Rights laws including the State DOTD Compliance office. - c.
 Third, the recipient examined the historic overall DBE goals accomplishments at the agency in recent years.
 The results are summarized below: